 Please note: Unless students report their extenuating circumstances formally at the time then it is very difficult for QMUL to help them in terms of their studying.
 QMUL does not accept retrospective claims for extenuating circumstances so students need to tell someone about their problems as soon as possible.

-To make a claim for extenuating circumstances, students must complete the appropriate form (available from the relevant academic school/institute, and submit this together with accompanying evidence to the designated member of staff in your school at least three days before the meeting of the extenuating circumstances sub-board for the Subject Examination Board.
+To make a claim for extenuating circumstances, students must complete their request via the MySIS student portal, and submit this together with accompanying evidence to the designated member of staff in your school at least three days before the meeting of the extenuating circumstances sub-board for the Subject Examination Board.